scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - An information field with an identifier and a timestamp.
 - Entries of all ASes on the path segment represented by this PCB.

-The following code block defines the PCB at the top level in Protobuf message format.
+The PCB top level Protobuf message format is:

 ~~~
    message PathSegment {